Cupid works magic as poll shows more happy couples than singles

-NEW YORK (Reuters) - With Valentine’s Day fast approaching, an international poll released on Wednesday showed that more people feel happy and financially secure if they are in a relationship than being single.
+NEW YORK, Feb 12 (Reuters) - With Valentine’s Day fast approaching, an international poll released on Wednesday showed that more people feel happy and financially secure if they are in a relationship than being single.

 Nearly 80 percent of more than 18,000 adults questioned in an online Ipsos poll in 15 countries who were part of a couple said they were happy, compared with 67 percent of singles.